 What is a Preacher Curl?

-A Preacher Curl is a weightlifting exercise that specifically targets the biceps muscles.
+P is a weightlifting exercise that specifically targets the biceps muscles.
 It is performed on a preacher bench, which provides support and stability while isolating the biceps during the curl movement.

 What equipment do I need for a Preacher Curl?